Leeds Healthy Holidays Grants – Third Sector Organisations

 Leeds Healthy Holidays Grants - Third Sector Organisations

-Supported by the Department for Education’s Holiday Activities and Food Programme, this Fund will provide grants of up to £6,000 to support locally-based community activities across Leeds.
-Projects should be delivered in the most deprived areas of Leeds, with priority given to the areas identified as priority neighbourhoods by Leeds City Council and its partners, and should prioritise children who are eligible for free school meal.
+Supported by the Department for Education’s Holiday Activities and Food Programme, this Fund will provide grants of up to £10,000 to support locally-based community activities across Leeds.
+Projects should be delivered in the most deprived areas of Leeds, with priority given to the areas identified as priority neighbourhoods by Leeds City Council and its partners, and should prioritise children who are eligible for free school meals.
 We are keen to receive applications from a diverse range of organisations.
-We will have a minimum £100,000 to distribute in this round but are engaged in further fundraising.
+We will have approximately £400,000 to distribute in this round.

 We are seeking to fund projects that address Holiday Hunger in Leeds through promoting Healthy Holiday activities with a food component for school-aged young people.
 Over 33,000 children live in poverty in Leeds; 20,000 children in Leeds are eligible for free school meals; 1/3 of parents skip a meal so that their children can eat during the school holidays.
 We know that returning to school in poor physical and mental condition can have a detrimental impact on children’s mental and physical wellbeing, as well as their educational attainment.